14. 900-1200 Women Crusaders and Stabilizers

 |

-Threatened by the growing and vibrant Islamic Empire, between 1095 and 1291 CE, the Latin Christian Church based in Rome joined the Eastern Orthodox Church in Constantinople to lead a series of religious wars known as the Crusades.
+Threatened by the growing and vibrant Islamic Empire between 1095 and 1291 CE, the Latin Christian Church based in Rome joined the Eastern Orthodox Church in Constantinople to lead a series of religious wars known as the Crusades.
 Armies faced off in the Levant, home to many sites revered in the Jewish, Christian, and Islamic religions.
-There were nine Crusades to the Holy Lands during this period, though most historians tend to highlight the first three or four because they were the most significant.
+There were nine Crusades to the Holy Land during this period, although most historians tend to highlight the first three or four because they were the most significant.
 As is typical in the study of wars, most scholars focus their attention on the actions of men in their roles as religious or political leaders and as soldiers.
 However, women took part in the Crusades in a variety of ways, including as leaders and even as soldiers.

 The Crusades